Vonage-Community/sample-video-php-learning_server/README.md

       VONAGE_PRIVATE_KEY=000000
       ```

-      Also, if you need to set a test API URL, set the `VONAGE_VIDEO_API_URL` environment variable:
+      Also, if you need to set a test API URL, set the `VONAGE_VIDEO_API_SERVER_URL` environment variable:

       ```
-      export VONAGE_VIDEO_API_URL=https://api-eu.qa.v1.vonagenetworks.net/video
+      export VONAGE_VIDEO_API_SERVER_URL=https://api.dev.opentok.com
       ```

    5. Start the server using composer:

     `$ composer run --timeout 0 serve`

-  6. Visit the URL <http://localhost:3000/roomName> in your browser.
+  6. Visit the URL <http://localhost:3000/room/roomName> in your browser.
 (Replace `roomName` with a unique
      room name.
 You should see a JSON response containing the OpenTok API key, session ID, and token.

-  7. Visit the URL <http://localhost:3000/roomName/join> in your browser.
+  7. Visit the URL <http://localhost:3000/room/roomName/join> in your browser.
 You should see a page with
      a test Video API session with a Video API publisher video.
 Open the page in another browser.
      You should see a page with a publisher and subscriber video.